St. Mary's School, Yala

 The school eventually evolved to become a full primary school and junior secondary school that expanded to become the current St. Mary’s Yala.
-Approximately 2000 students attend the school each year and has a teaching staff of 40.
+Approximately 2000 students attend the school each year and has a teaching staff of over 40.
 The school follows the Kenyan 8-4-4 education system.

 History

-St. Mary's School Yala was a by-product of increased missionary activity by the Mill Hill Missionaries in Kenya in the early 1900s when Monsignor Brandsma (1874-1935) and a group of Mill Hill missionaries from There Netherlands whose vision to expand catholic education and counter Anglican and other Protestant missions already developed in Kenya.
+St. Mary's School Yala was a by-product of increased missionary activity by the Mill Hill Missionaries in Kenya in the early 1900s when Monsignor Brandsma (1874-1935) and a group of Mill Hill missionaries from the Netherlands whose vision to expand catholic education and counter Anglican and other Protestant missions already developed in Kenya.
 Brandsma succeeded in obtaining land from the then local Chief Odera Okang'o.
 Initially intended to be a teacher training institution, the school opened its doors to its first batch of students in 1927 and was upgraded to "A" level in 1957.
-The school played an important role in the spread of Christianity and education development in post-colonial Kenya alongside Maseno School, Kabaa High School Alliance High School.

-Student life

-The student body is headed by the Chairman of the student leadership council.
-The position is currently held by Nobert Okoth(2021/22) succeeding Allan Rodgers (2020/2021) (Head Boy) together with secretaries (Secretary General, Secretary of Academics, Housing and catering, Students Welfare, Environment and Organizing Secretary) and Councillors.

-There are a total of 16 dormitories named after founders and prominent alumni of the school.
-These are divided into zones i.e.